-Nephelometric Turbidity Unit (NTU): A measure of the clarity of water.
+Nephelometric Turbidity Unit (NTU): A measure of the clarity of the water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.

-Not Detected (ND): Laboratory analysis indicates that the constituent is not present above detection limits of lab equipment.

-pCi/L (picocuries per liter): a measure of Radioactivity

-ppb (parts per billion): micrograms per liter (μg/L)

-ppm (parts per million): milligrams per liter (mg/L)

-Threshold Odor Number (T.O.N.): The greatest dilution of a sample with odor-free water that still yields a just detectable odor.
+Not Detected (ND): Laboratory analysis indicates that the constituent is not present above the detection limits of lab equipment. pCi/L (picocuries per liter): a measure of Radioactivity ppb (parts per billion): micrograms per liter (μ g/L) ppm (parts per million): milligrams per liter (mg/L) Threshold Odor Number (T.O.N.): The greatest dilution of a sample with odor-free water that still yields a just detectable odor.
 Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.

-Variances & Exemptions: EPD or EPA permission not to meet an MCL or a treatment technique under certain conditions.